muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

 Former Comm.
-Director Anthony Buttofuoco is from the managerial class of Reps, they are they are as Tooze says seperate form rank-and-file;
-took him long enough to break with DJT.
+Director Anthony Buttofuoco is from the managerial class of Reps, they are as Tooze says seperate form rank-and-file; took him long enough to break with DJT.

 AFAIK he started pol as fundraiser for Mitt (managerial class).